UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

 Type your UPPMAX password.

-???- question "How does this look like?"
+???- question "What does this look like?"

     ```bash
     Provide your normal UPPMAX password.
 You will supply the TOTP code separately, in the next step.